I had an interesting life lesson recently, thought I’d share…

 Ends up, I had one of the best workouts I’d had in weeks!

 So, it just goes to show ya—we really have no idea what to expect, how things will turn out, once we go and get into whatever it is we’re avoiding or procrastinating.
 So we shouldn’t base our actions on mere speculations, or our current mood, or our assumptions as to how things will go, what we predict will happen—even just 15 minutes from now.

-Instead, we should clear our “magic magnifying mind” (the tendency for us to imagine negative results of future events the more we dwell on them, or “the magic mind causes trouble”), ignore all of our assumptions and speculations, and just carry on.
+Instead, we should clear our “magical magnifying mind” (the tendency for us to imagine negative results of future events the more we dwell on them, or “the magical mind causes trouble”), ignore all of our assumptions and speculations, and just carry on.
 Move forward.
 Delve in.
 Get at it.